Cass County Cancer Service seeks volunteers - Leader Publications

 CASS COUNTY — A local nonprofit organization is seeking volunteers to continue providing essential services to Cass County residents for years to come.

 Cass County Cancer Service is currently seeking volunteers to help it deliver services to Cass County.
-The nonprofit aids cancer patients in gas cards for patients, helping with paying utility bills to prevent the service from ending or even just emotional support.
+The nonprofit aids cancer patients in gas cards for patients, helping with paying utility bills or even just emotional support.
 The service also provides hospital equipment including beds, wheelchairs, walkers and more.
 The only qualification for cancer patients to receive assistance from the service is they must live in Cass County.

 “All of our volunteers we have had for a long time,” said CCCS President Maxine Ownby, 75.
 “We need some younger people to step in and help out.”